afontenot/antigravitaattori/README.md

 Multiplayer flying saucer racing game.

-This version of the game is a fork of a fork -- in addition to the following changes, it has been modified to be built with MINGW on Windows:
+This version of the game is a fork of a fork -- in addition to the following changes, it has been modified to be built with MINGW on Windows.

  - translated to English
  - ported to libpng 1.6